learning-zone/python-basics/README.md

-- Why are identifier names with a leading underscore disparaged?
+#### Q. Why are identifier names with a leading underscore disparaged?

 Since Python does not have a concept of private variables, it is a convention to use leading underscores to declare a variable private.
 This is why we mustn’t do that to variables we do not want to make private.

-- How can you declare multiple assignments in one statement?
+#### Q. How can you declare multiple assignments in one statement?

 There are two ways to do this:
 ```py